Sign up now for your account, and unlock your true cognitive potential today!

 Therefore, your Personal Data may be processed outside the EEA, and in countries which are not subject to an adequacy decision by the European Commission and which may not provide for the same level of data protection in the EEA.
 In this event, we will ensure that such recipient offers an adequate level of protection, for instance by entering into standard contractual clauses for the transfer of data as approved by the European Commission (Art.
 46 GDPR), or we will ask you for your prior consent to such international data transfers.

-With the exception of NEUROEDX and NEUROKIDX, our websites are not directed at children.
+Our websites are not directed at children.
 We do not knowingly collect Personal Data from children under the age of 16.
 If you are a parent or guardian and believe your child has provided us with Personal Data without your consent, please contact us as described in the “Contacting Us” section below and we will take steps to delete such Personal Data from our systems.

 For our websites directed at children, we require that parental consent be duly provided prior to our collecting, processing or storing of a children’s Personal Data.